gegendepressed/OpenMedia/README.md

 # Introduction

-OpenMedia: A Social Media WebApp using Flask, SQLAlchemy & Bootstrap built with the intention to learn all these technologies hands on.
+OpenMedia: A Social Media WebApp that uses Flask, SQLAlchemy & Bootstrap, built with the intention to learn all these technologies hands on.

 This was our B.E course's 4th semester Mini Project